skaes/logjam-tools/README.md

 ## logjam-httpd

-A daemon which takes frontend performance data via HTTP GET requests and publishes it on on ZeroMQ PUB socket for the importer to pick up.
+A daemon which takes frontend performance data via HTTP GET requests and publishes it on a ZeroMQ PUB socket for the importer to pick up.

 ## logjam-graylog-forwarder